dhable/caffeinatedideas.com/resources/templates/md/posts/2011-01-20-state-of-the-union-application-logging.md

 for this activity, the test group ran into issues in a section of code and needed help investigating.
 As I dug into the issue, I turned to the log files and found that they were absolutely worthless.
-While we suspected that the obfuscation processor renamed or removed a class, we couldn\'t find the telltale signs of such an activity - no exceptions at all.
+While we suspected that the obfuscation processor renamed or removed a class, we couldn't find the telltale signs of such an activity - no exceptions at all.

 After an hour tracing the source code, I found what seems to be a common pattern